sage-code/maj/basic.md

 * jo vidu'pa ta un'foa!  = I have seen you one time!
 * su vidu'pa vo ni'foa!  = He have never seen y'all!
-* tu vidu'fa ma suv!     = You will see me often!
+* tu vidu'fu ma suv!     = You will see me often!
 * nu podo vidu'ia zu amu!= We can see them now!

 ## Call to Action